 It’s no longer necessary to forge new paths across the Alps, as the most stunning Alpine crossing has already been built: the Albula and Bernina sections of the Rhaetian Railway.
 They unite northern and southern Europe in a uniquely captivating way – with the Bernina Express.
 The route from Thusis to Tirano was added to the UNESCO World Heritage List in 2008.
+This train journey is an ideal day trip from Davos Klosters.

 The Albula and Bernina section between Thusis and Tirano is a superb example of the development of the high alpine landscape.
 The line is one of the most spectacular narrow gauge railways in the world.
 The Albula line was completed in 1903, the Bernina line in 1910.
 The Albula line was considered a masterpiece even at the time of construction.
 The Bernina line is one of the highest alpine crossings in Europe and one of the steepest adhesion railway lines in the world.